-By Arthur Teboul//10 min read/Tutorial
+By Arthur Teboul//Updated /12 min read/Tutorial

-How to Open MD Files on Mac, Windows & Linux (2026)
+How to Open an MD File: 5 Ways (Mac, Windows & Linux)

-How to Open MD Files on Mac, Windows & Linux (2026)
+How to Open an MD File: 5 Ways (Mac, Windows & Linux)

 TL;DR: An MD file is plain text — any text editor opens it.
 For a rendered preview with styled headings, tables, and code blocks, use VS Code (Ctrl+Shift+V), a native viewer like MacMD on macOS, or an online Markdown preview tool.
 This guide covers 5 methods across macOS, Windows, Linux, and the browser.